openfoodfacts/openfoodfacts-server/docs/introduction/api.md

 <!---Are we sure the next level of support is from FAQ to slack, If yes embed links -->
 - Report Bugs on the Open Food Facts Database.
 - Have an issue or feature request?
 You can submit it here [here on GitHub](https://github.com/openfoodfacts/openfoodfacts-server/issues/new).
 - Are you interested in contributing to this project?
-See your Contribution Guidelines.<!-- Embed contribution guideline link>
+See your Contribution Guidelines. <!-- Embed contribution guideline link.>